fusionpbx/fusionpbx-docs/source/features/features.rst

 Music on Hold
 --------------

+Allows multiple categories of music on hold that can be set globally or per domain.
+Can inject additional audio on intervals such as 'Your call is very important to us please stand by'.

 Multi-Tenant
 --------------------------------------------

-domain based multi-tenant using subdomains such as red.pbxhosting.tld green.pbxhosting.tld blue.pbxhosting.tld
+Domain based multi-tenant using subdomains such as red.pbxhosting.tld green.pbxhosting.tld blue.pbxhosting.tld

 Operator Panel
 ---------------